shloch/DatabaseNestedSets/README.md

 # Database Nested sets

-Storing, Querying binary trees in a relational database and building a REST api from it More about the exercise [here](https://github.com/shloch/DatabaseNestedSets/blob/main/Backend%20Developer%20Test%20-%20PHP%20NEW%2010_20.pdf)
+Storing, Querying binary trees in a relational database and building a REST api from it.
+More about the exercise [here](https://github.com/shloch/DatabaseNestedSets/blob/main/Backend%20Developer%20Test%20-%20PHP%20NEW%2010_20.pdf)

 ## Visual sketch of data representation